-People often think that foot stress fractures are linked to a specific injury, but many occur gradually over time.
-Here's what you need to know about foot stress fractures, their symptoms, and why you should see a podiatrist as soon as possible.
+People often think that stress fractures in the foot are linked to a specific injury, but many actually occur gradually over time.
+Here's what you need to know about these types of injuries, their symptoms, and why you should see our DFW podiatrists as soon as possible.

-Foot stress fractures can occur in a variety of ways but most often as the result of repetitive stress or overuse.
-For example, if you regularly participate in high-impact activities like running or basketball, you're at an increased risk of a stress fracture in the foot.
+Stress fractures in the foot can occur in a variety of ways but most often as the result of repetitive stress or overuse.
+For example, if you regularly participate in high-impact activities like tennis, running, or basketball, you're at an increased risk of a stress fracture in the foot.
 Other risk factors include being overweight or having osteoporosis.

 Symptoms of a Foot Stress Fracture

 - Pain, tenderness, and/or bruising at the site of the stress fracture

 - Pain when starting a sport or an activity